sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 mako-invalid-js-filter
 ~~~~~~~~~~~~~~~~~~~~~~

+There is a limited set of filters that the linter considers safe in a JavaScript
-You must use one of the following legal filters in a JavaScript context.
+context, so you must use one of the following safe filters.

 .. code-block:: mako